J35P312/SVDB/docs/architecture.md

 groups it genuinely belongs to. `union_find`: transitive closure, exclusive membership, fewer larger clusters.

+**Representative row** (`_pick_representative`, both `star` and `union_find`): degree only decides which variant *claims* a cluster's membership.
+The row actually used for the exported `POS`/`SVLEN`/`ALT` is the cluster's medoid — a real member whose own `ins_seq` already matches the cluster's consensus sequence — falling back to the degree-based anchor when the cluster has no single consensus (mixed/symbolic membership).
+This keeps the exported line
+self-consistent: without it, `POS` could come from one row while `ALT` came from a majority vote over a completely different row's sequence.

 **`--coarse`**: skips Pass 2 entirely; centroid + most-common ins_seq/len from the DBSCAN group directly.
 Controlled by `--epsilon`/`--min_pts`.